 Not all screeches and screams mean the same thing.
 The context of the noise must be analyzed.
 Look for influencing factors in the surrounding environment and the parrot’s behavior.

 In most cases, you can train your parrot to vocalize differently.
 You can also adjust its environment to be safer and more enriching.
-This will tone down its screaming and may almost eliminate it too.
+This will reduce the amount of screaming.

 However, you must understand that parrots are not quiet pets.
 Even if your parrot rarely screams, there is a repertoire of other noises it will use to communicate.
 These include:

-Parrots are also excellent mimics and will adopt sounds, words, and phrases that their families make.
-African grey parrots are famous for their intelligence.
-They can learn and understand many verbal phrases, as the Journal of Animal Psychology found.
-In short, parrots are noisy.
-Unfortunately, owners commonly surrender their pet parrots to shelters because of this “excessive” noise.
+Parrots are great mimics and will adopt sounds, words, and phrases that their families make.
+The Journal of Animal Psychology found that African greys can learn and understand many verbal phrases.
+Unfortunately, owners commonly surrender their parrots to shelters because of this excessive noise.

-Almost all bird species are noisy, and expecting them to be a quiet pets will only lead to disappointment.
-It is possible to teach parrots that relying on screaming for attention is wrong, but it will take time.
-However, excessive screaming or doing so in certain situations is cause for concern.
+Almost all bird species are noisy, and expecting them to be quiet pets will only lead to disappointment.
+It’s possible to teach parrots that relying on screeching for attention is wrong, but it’ll take time.

 Why Do Parrots Scream So Much?

-Parrots may scream now and then – and that’s normal.
+Parrots may scream occasionally, and that’s normal.
 This may be out of boredom or to get your attention.
-But what if yours screams properly (not chirping or yelling) constantly?
+But what if your parrot screams constantly?

 Most parrots only scream with any frequency if they’re frightened or startled.
-In the wild, this vocalization is an essential warning system for the rest of the flock.
-Current Biology even notes that many other animal species have learned to rely on bird calls as a sign of danger.
+In the wild, this vocalization is a warning system for the rest of the flock.
+Current Biology notes that many other animal species have learned to rely on bird calls to alert them of a predator.

 Signs Of A Scared Parrot

-A parrot that screams excessively may feel in serious danger.
+A parrot that screams excessively may feel in danger.
 Normally, you will also see the parrot:

 - Puff up its feathers